01 of 03

 More of the Wright Sites

 Mrs. Clinton Walker's House isn't the only Wright site outside California's metro areas.
 You'll also find several houses, a church, and a medical clinic in some of the most unexpected places.
-Here's where to find Wright sites in the rest of California.
 You can also see Wright Sites in Los Angeles and in the San Francisco area.

 More to See Nearby